ml-cvd-prediction/ml-cvd-prediction.github.io/midterm_report.md

 ## Methods - Machine Learning Model

-### Decision Tree Classifier
+### Decision Tree Classifier (Supervised Learning)

-We used [Decision Tree Classifier from Sci-Kit Learn](https://scikit-learn.org/dev/modules/generated/sklearn.tree.DecisionTreeClassifier.html) to train our data through supervised learning.
+We used [Decision Tree Classifier from Sci-Kit Learn](https://scikit-learn.org/dev/modules/generated/sklearn.tree.DecisionTreeClassifier.html) to train our model.
+Decision Tree Classifier was chosen because we could easily visualize in a tree what features help determine the predicted label as it creates a clear cutoffs for a binary outcome.
 For this model, we directly used all features after data cleaning to train our model.

-Decision Tree Classifier was chosen because we could easily visualize in a tree what features help determine the predicted label as it creates a clear cutoffs for a binary outcome.
+### KMeans (Unsupervised Learning)

+We used [KMeans from Sci-Kit Learn](https://scikit-learn.org/1.5/modules/generated/sklearn.cluster.KMeans.html) to train our model.
+KMeans is able to quickly converge to k cluster centroids and find out the typical values of features for a group that have cardiovascular diseases, making results highly interpretable.
+For our project, we first tried using all features with KMeans, then later with partial features after PCA to evaluate if a better model can be trained.
+We also tried various values of K to determine the best outcome for a specific number of features.

 ## Results and Discussion